johngantner/ceg2350/Lab12/Lab12.md

    - `130.108.0.0 - 130.108.255.255` = 130.108.0.0/16
    - `10.0.0.0 - 10.0.0.255` = 10.0.0.0/24
    - `208.38.225.1 - 208.38.225.254` = 208.38.225.0/24
 2. How you confirmed current rules are bad, and why are they bad.
-You can confirm these statements by checking AWS security group rules and iptables on your instance for entries allowing any IP (0.0.0.0/0) to connect toy any port.
-This is bad practice because it exposes the instance to potential attacks, potentiallly leading to unauthorized access and security breaches.
+You can confirm these statements by checking AWS security group rules and iptables on your instance for entries allowing any IP (0.0.0.0/0) to connect to any port.
+This is bad practice because it exposes the instance to potential attacks, potentially leading to unauthorized access and security breaches.
 3. Your implementation details and ![Screenshot](Screenshot.png)
 4. Something invalid: If for example, you built your rules to allow SSH only from 192.168.1.0/24, attempting to connect from any other IP would be considered invalid.